 You're welcome to stroll around the property and walk down to the Kapehu Stream.
 At the lower "makai" border of the property, we've cleared two paths to the stream and waterfall.
 One path takes you to the top of the waterfall, where you can sit in the grass and have a picnic:

-All photos marked "Lucid Photography" were taken by photographer Ryan Johnson, who stayed at our Kapehu Retreat House in 2012.
+All photos marked "Lucid Photography" were taken by photographer Ryan Johnson, who has stayed at our Kapehu Retreat House.

 AMENITIES THAT WE DON'T PROVIDE: